danielharrell/LectFall2015/Question.md

 is his point of view *my* point of view?
 Why is *his* lecture *mine*?
 Why is he *me*?

+(Mention one interpretation of this, that I might be anyone, but the other interpretation as that I might be no one.) r to put this a different way: why must the pronoun "I" or "me" refer to *anyone* in this case, even granting that if it did refer to anyone in this case, it would refer to the one person behind the podium?
+I put it this last way because it suggests that I am using pronouns now, in asking why he is me, to make a double reference even more puzzling than the one I was making before, when I asked you what you had for lunch.
+For in that case, I was referring at once to anything and to one thing; while in this case I seem to be referring at once to one thing and to nothing.
+I am referring to one thing in granting that I am the person behind the podium right now, yet in asking why this is the case, I also seem to be referring the person behind the podium is me, I am the person behind this podium; yet in asking why  you might have had for lunch, and the one thing you had for lunch.
+But in this case, I seem to be referring at once to the one thing I am, using pronouns to refer at once to anything you might have for lunch, and to one thing.
+But in this case, I seem to be using pronouns to refer at once to one thing and to nothing.

+The "I" could only refer to one person in the room, namely, the one person behind the podium.
+Yet I am still asking why the reference works, as if the pronoun "I" could refer to no one in the room, or even to no one at all, as if I could be no one rather than someone, or nothing rather than something.
+Or to take a step back, how I am using pronouns like "I" or "mine" or "me" when I ask these questions?
+What I am asking for here might be understood through another brief analysis of the pronouns I'm using.
+Or to take a step back for a moment, what am I doing with my pronouns in these questions?
 Shift from someone else might have replaced me at the podium, to someone else might have erased me at podium.
 As if what needs to be explained is why I am someone rather than no one, and not simply why I am someone rather than someone else. be no one rather than someone.
 The answer doesn't explain why I'm the someone at the podium even if it explains why I'm not someone else.
 I seem to be distinguishing myself in these questions even from the someone at the podium, having granted to my answer that I am not someone else. not simply from anyone *not* at the